Don Bradman: Reluctant hero

 At this point, Bradman had played fifteen Test matches since the beginning of 1930, scoring 2,227 runs at an average of 131.
 He had played eighteen innings, scoring ten centuries, six of which had extended beyond 200.
 His overall scoring rate was 42 runs per hour, with 856 (or 38.5% of his tally) scored in boundaries.
 Significantly, he had not hit a six, which typified Bradman's attitude: if he hit the ball along the ground, then it could not be caught.
 During this phase of his career, his youth and natural fitness allowed him to adopt a "machine-like" approach to batting.
 The South African fast bowler Sandy Bell described bowling to him as, "heart-breaking ... with his sort of cynical grin, which rather reminds one of the Sphinx ... he never seems to perspire".

 Between these two seasons, Bradman seriously contemplated playing professional cricket in England with the Lancashire League club Accrington, a move that, according to the rules of the day, would have ended his Test career.
 A consortium of three Sydney businesses offered an alternative.
 They devised a two-year contract whereby Bradman wrote for Associated Newspapers, broadcast on Radio 2UE and promoted the menswear retailing chain FJ Palmer and Son.
 However, the contract increased Bradman's dependence on his public profile, making it more difficult to maintain the privacy that he ardently desired.

+In a second-class fixture in November 1931, Bradman scored 100 off 22 balls in a three over spell in a match for Blackheath against Lithgow.
+Bradman's score of 256 included 14 sixes and 29 fours (notably hitting more sixes in this one innings than he hit in his entire first class career).

 Bradman's chaotic wedding to Jessie Menzies in April 1932 epitomised these new and unwelcome intrusions into his private life.
-The church "was under siege all throughout the day... uninvited guests stood on chairs and pews to get a better view"; police erected barriers that were broken down and many of those invited could not get a seat.
+The church "was under siege all throughout the day ... uninvited guests stood on chairs and pews to get a better view"; police erected barriers that were broken down and many of those invited could not get a seat.
 Just weeks later, Bradman joined a private team organised by Arthur Mailey to tour the United States and Canada.
 He travelled with his wife, and the couple treated the trip as a honeymoon.
 Playing 51 games in 75 days, Bradman scored 3,779 runs at 102.1, with eighteen centuries.
 Although the standard of play was not high, the effects of the amount of cricket Bradman had played in the three previous years, together with the strains of his celebrity status, began to show on his return home.